czarandy/czarandy.github.io/_stories/2006-over-the-hills.md

 year: 2006
 ---

 Beowulf rode his manly steed over the warmly rolling hills.
 Courage pouring out of every pore, he eyed the landscape uneasily, looking for a foe to vanquish.
 He finally spotted a field of daffodils, illuminated by the midday sun.
 The sight caused Beowulf to shake his head in powerful disgust, even as a smile crept strangely onto his face.
-And so he rode---for hours and days and years and months and weeks and suns and moons.
+And so he rode—for hours and days and years and months and weeks and suns and moons.

 "A good amount of each." thought Beowulf.